METEORITE MEN FREQUENTLY ASKED QUESTIONS (FAQ)

 WHAT KIND OF METAL DETECTORS DO YOU USE?

 We use a variety of equipment, some of it was manufactured especially for us and is not available for sale on the retail market.
-In Season One and Two we used special prototypes of a new F-75 detector manufactured by our friends at Fisher Labs.
+Meteorite Men has featured F-75 detector manufactured by our friends at Fisher Labs, as well as the Fisher Gold Bug Pro and the Teknetics T2.
 By special arrangement with Fisher, we are now delighted to offer for sale the the same metal detectors used by the Meteorite Men.

 I WANT TO KNOW MORE ABOUT YOUR TRACKED VEHICLE, THE "ROCKHOUND"

-The tracked vehicle we used in Season One is called the Hydratrek multi purpose amphibious vehicle (MPAV).
-The company is based in Covington, Tennessee and you can learn all about the MPAV on the Hydratrek website.
+The tracked vehicle we used in Season One and Season Three is called the Hydratrek multi purpose amphibious vehicle (MPAV).
+The company that designed and built it is based in Covington, Tennessee and you can learn all about the MPAV on the Hydratrek website.

 WHAT KIND OF MAGNETS DO YOU USE?